Special Effects (F/X) -

 There was tremendous competition in the Academy Award category of Best Visual Effects this year.
 Those that 'lost' included the big-budget F/X hits: Mad Max: Fury Road (2015), The Martian (2015), The Revenant (2015), and Star Wars: Episode VII - The Force Awakens (2015).
 It was only the second time that a film has won the VFX category without also having a Best Picture nomination, in a year when at least one other nominee (in this case, three) had a Best Picture nomination.

-During Caleb's work, he administered the Turing test to a newly-developed android - a walking, talking, expressive humanoid robot named Ava (Alicia Vikander), to evaluate her emotions and reactions.
+During Caleb's work, he administered the Turing test to a newly-developed android - a walking, talking, expressive humanoid robot named Ava (Oscar-winning Alicia Vikander for The Danish Girl (2015) in the same year), to evaluate her emotions and reactions.